IMFs and Ion–Dipole Forces

 Summary

 Intermolecular forces vary in strength and arise from electrostatic attractions between molecules, ions, or parts of molecules.
-The strength and type of IMF depends on:

-Key IMF types (in increasing strength):
+Key IMF types (in increasing strength for similar sized molecules):

 - London dispersion: in all molecules; stronger in larger ones